2018 FIFA World Cup: Forget Messi and Ronaldo, these are the 10 best players to watch in Russia

 It's scary to think that this German team might be even stronger than the 2014 squad that captured its fourth World Cup title, but Muller seems to be a believer.
 Here's what he said a week before the start of the tournament: "Individually, without a doubt [we are better]."

-Honorable mention: James Rodriguez, Colombia; Robert Lewandowski, Poland; Kylian Mbappe, France; Manuel Neuer, Germany; Eden Hazard, Belgium; Philippe Coutinho, Brazil; Isco, Spain; Tony Kroos, Germany; Luka Modric, Croatia
+Honorable mention: James Rodriguez, Colombia; Robert Lewandowski, Poland; Kylian Mbappe, France; Manuel Neuer, Germany; Eden Hazard, Belgium; Philippe Coutinho, Brazil; Isco, Spain; Toni Kroos, Germany; Luka Modric, Croatia

 -